RahulGoyal-tech/Arduino-Tinker-Cad-Projects/README.md

 - A code window will open
 - In Bottom right you can open serial monitor

+**NOTE :** You can change sensor values by clicking on sensor and changing value

 This repository contains links to my Tinker-CAD projects that I have created on online simulator with Arduino Uno as MCU.
 Here is the list of Projects:

 1. [DC Motor with IR Remote](https://www.tinkercad.com/things/aQGm0ruCLUQ)